Neiljya/Anti-Genshin-Impact-Discord-Bot/README.md

 # ANTI GENSHIN IMPACT DISCORD BOT
+A discord bot that automatically flags a user for playing or discussing about Genshin Impact

 ## Disclaimer
 This is an extremely old project and one of my first projects, the project is structured very poorly and at the time I did not know about JSON.
 Furthermore